 With the Inspect Element tool selected, users are able to point at any individual element in their model and pull the trigger to inspect that element.
 The information displayed differs a bit per file type:

-With Revit files, all type and instance properties will be displayed.
-Some information about the selected component includes: element and family name, cost,
+- Revit files- all type and instance properties will be displayed, this includes data like- element and family name, cost, element ID, phasing, etc.

-If something is incorrect or needs revision, it is easy to flag that element and turn it red.
-Flagging an element will also automatically take a screenshot of that element and add it to your report, along with the element name and some basic metadata.
+If something needs revision, inspect that element and click "flag".
+Flagging an element will turn this element red, automatically take a screenshot of that element, and add it to your report, along with the element name and some basic metadata.
 Full details on reports here.